 Copper is the mountain for testing yourself.

 Head indoors to Woodward at Copper's Barn to learn and try new (more daring? scary?) tricks in relative safety with trampolines and foam pits.
-There are several ways to do Woodward, from day-long camps to drop-in solo sessions (introductory "One-Hit Wonder" safety course required), so seek out
+There are several ways to do Woodward, from day-long camps to drop-in solo sessions (introductory "One-Hit Wonder" safety course required), so seek out what suits you.

 But the best part is that after a winter camp or class, you get to take it immediately to the snow, whether on the 22-foot superpipe or on the boxes and jibs splattered over Catalyst, Copper's main park.